goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A6-Security_Misconfiguration" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A6:Security%20Misconfiguration%20-green.svg" alt=""/></a>

-**TL;DR:** Each web framework and technology has its known weaknesses - telling an attacker which web framework we use is a great help for them.
+**אמ;לק:** Each web framework and technology has its known weaknesses - telling an attacker which web framework we use is a great help for them.
 Using the default settings for session middlewares can expose your app to module- and framework-specific hijacking attacks in a similar way to the `X-Powered-By` header.
 Try hiding anything that identifies and reveals your tech stack (E.g. Node.js, express)

 **Otherwise:** Cookies could be sent over insecure connections, and an attacker might use session identification to identify the underlying framework of the web application, as well as module-specific vulnerabilities